addff/2310-ITT440/10% Individual Assignment/NUR FARIZAH BINTI AIZAM 2023190255/README.md

 **Code Editing** : PyScripter offers a code editor with syntax highlighting and code completion, which helps developers write Python code more efficiently.

-     Interactive Python Shell: It includes an interactive Python interpreter where you can execute Python code line by line or in blocks.
+*Interactive Python Shell*: It includes an interactive Python interpreter where you can execute Python code line by line or in blocks.
 This is particularly useful for experimenting with code snippets.

      Debugger: PyScripter comes with a powerful debugger that allows you to step through code, set breakpoints, inspect variables, and track program execution flow.